YoobeeWebTutors/yoobee-web-best-practices/best-practices/css.md

 # CSS Best Practices

+When producing CSS for a web project at Yoobee School of Design, you should:

-* Create your HTML first
+* Plan and create your HTML first
 * Use CSS to adhere to a responsive design plan
 * Use only one style sheet per page (IE conditional styles excepted)
 * Validate your CSS http://jigsaw.w3.org/css-validator/